 Percentage of Japanese Expats in Management Positions

 A survey conducted by Japan Overseas Enterprises Association (JOEA) in 2012 to its member companies, showed that as many as 71% of the companies’ overseas subsidiary Presidents were Japanese.
 29% were non-Japanese Presidents, which was a hike from the 24% of two years before.
-However, out of the companies that said they experienced difficulties with non-Japanese Presidents, 72% said that communications with the head office was the difficult part, while 34% said that they find it difficult to share management philosophy of their company with non-Japanese Presidents.
-In his thesis, A Comparative Analysis of International Human Resource Management: From the View Point of “Multi-national Internal Labor Markets”, Mitsuhide Shiraki, Professor of the Faculty of Political Science and Economics at Waseda University also wrote that a survey showed that the percentage of Japanese Presidents and General Managers at overseas Japanese companies and branch offices were 88.7%, while the percentage of local staff in the same position were 9.3%.
+However, out of the companies that said they experienced difficulties with non-Japanese Presidents, 72% said that communications with the head office were the difficult part, while 34% said that they find it difficult to share the management philosophy of their company with non-Japanese Presidents.
+In his thesis, A Comparative Analysis of International Human Resource Management: From the View Point of “Multi-national Internal Labor Markets”, Mitsuhide Shiraki, Professor of the Faculty of Political Science and Economics at Waseda University also wrote that a survey showed that the percentage of Japanese Presidents and General Managers at overseas Japanese companies and branch offices were 88.7%, while the percentage of local staff in the same position was 9.3%.
 The survey, which Shiraki also took part in, was carried out in October 2004 by The Japan Institute for Labour Policy and Training (JILTP), which is managed by the Ministry of Health, Labour and Welfare.
 Even when Japanese companies appoint a non-Japanese staff as management, they often have a Japanese “Advisor” on the side, keeping core management work in expat hands.

 Cost of Japanese Expats

 There are also considerable cost burdens to send Japanese expats abroad.
 Many Japanese companies employ a double payroll system, where expats receive both a “Domestic salary” and an “Overseas salary”.
-Those who work abroad leaving their family behind may get an allowance to cover for household expenditures in Japan, while those who take their family along could receive a family allowance apart from their regular salary.
+Those who work abroad leaving their family behind may get an allowance to cover household expenditures in Japan, while those who take their family along could receive a family allowance apart from their regular salary.
 Many receive the regular bonus granted to staff in Japan.

-Due to such salary structure, the cost incurred to send Japanese expats abroad is very high, and many Japanese companies are finding it increasingly difficult to afford it.
+Due to such a salary structure, the cost incurred to send Japanese expats abroad is very high, and many Japanese companies are finding it increasingly difficult to afford it.

 Drop in the Number of Candidates